leezer3/OpenBVE-Site/roadmap/index.md

 ### Work In Progress Features:

 * Package management: Allow developers to create a managed package format, providing an easy installation and metadata for routes and trains.
+(Largely complete!)

 ---